 Proudly Serving Families in Miami Dade-County

-With the help of Parent to Parent of Miami’s specialized team, parents and professionals can find information, workshops, and other resources to help make decisions about early intervention, early childhood, education, vocational training, employment, college opportunities, as well as the laws that protect the rights of children and adults with disabilities.
+With the help of Parent to Parent of Miami’s specialized team, parents and professionals can find information, workshops, and other resources to help make decisions about early intervention, early childhood, education, vocational training, employment, college opportunities, as well as the laws that protect the rights of children and young adults with disabilities.

 Parent to Parent Support

 We are a diverse group of specially trained parents, families and special needs education professionals who have a family member with a disability.
-We understand the challenges that come with raising and caring for children and adults with special needs.
+We understand the challenges that come with raising and caring for children and young adults with special needs.
 We are here to support you and your family in your ongoing journey.

 Fulfilling Our Mission